EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada

 The following types of projects may be eligible under EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada:

-- Developing, testing or demonstrating innovative tools, technologies and techniques that can be applied in multiple locations across Canada to improve freshwater quality and/or freshwater ecosystem health
+- Developing, testing or demonstrating innovative tools, technologies and techniques that can be applied in multiple regions across Canada to improve freshwater quality and/or freshwater ecosystem health

-- Scaling-up or transferring innovative tools, technologies and techniques that have been proven to be effective in a specific region to other locations across Canada to test their effectiveness in improving freshwater quality and/or freshwater ecosystem health in other regions of Canada
+- Scaling-up or transferring innovative tools, technologies and techniques that have been proven to be effective in a specific regions to other locations/regions across Canada to test their effectiveness in improving freshwater quality and/or freshwater ecosystem health in different ecozones, climatic conditions and/or geographies across Canada

 - Freshwater-related studies and/or projects that improve circular economy opportunities for communities and/or specific sectors